hamidreza-s/Confee/README.md

 same scope.

 - Bool: It can be `true` or `false`.
-- String: It is used to keep string values and also can reference other string item values.
+- String: It is used for storing string values and also can reference other string item values.
   It supports *concat* and *remove* operations with other strings using `+` and `-` operator respectively.
 The operator precedence can be set by parentheses, otherwise it defaults to be right-associative.
-- Number: It is used to keep number values and also can reference other number item values.
+- Number: It is used for storing number values and also can reference other number item values.
   It supports `+`, `-`, `*`, `/`, and `%` operators.
 The operator precedence can be set by
   parentheses, otherwise it defaults to be right-associative.
-- Array: TODO
+- Array: It is used for storing a collection of values with the same type.
+It also supports multidimensional arrays whose values have the same type.
 - Object: TODO
 - Proto: TODO